eagle-io/docs/source/topics/account_management/security/index.rst

 Security
 ========

 |icon-security| Security allows you to configure Administrators of the account and User roles.

+.. only:: not latex

+    |

 .. _management-security-administrators:

 Administrators
 ---------------
-Administrators have full access to your account but can not Close or Change the account type.
-You should only add trusted users as Administrators to keep your account secure.

-Administrators automatically receive unrestricted access to all Workspaces and configuration settings for the account.
-There is no need to explicitly Share a Workspace with any Administrators of the same account.
+Administrators have full access to your account including unrestricted access to all Workspaces and most configuration settings for the account.
+There is no need to explicitly :ref:`Share a Workspace <node-configuration-workspace-sharing>` with any Administrators of the same account.
-If you would like a User to have restricted access to Workspaces, then DO NOT add them as Administrators.
-Instead use Workspace Sharing to add them as a User of a Workspace with an assigned role.
+If you would like a user to have restricted access to Workspaces, then *do not* add them as Administrators.
+Instead use :ref:`Workspace Sharing <node-configuration-workspace-sharing>` to add them as a User of a Workspace with an assigned role.

+Add a new administrators by entering their email addresses and click *Add*.
+Separate multiple email addresses with a comma.
+Remove administrators by clicking the trash icons.
+Click *Save* to confirm.

 .. raw:: latex